 Dr Gerard Cotterell

-Dr Gerard Cotterell currently manages the New Zealand Institute for Pacific Research (half-time) and the Public Policy Institute (half-time).
+Gerard previously managed the New Zealand Institute for Pacific Research (half-time) and the Public Policy Institute (half-time).
 Previously he managed the COMPASS research team at the University of Auckland.

 Gerard is a sociologist with wide-ranging research interests including: understanding the process, periodisation and impacts of neoliberalisation in New Zealand, the political economy of the welfare state, welfare reform and its consequences, inequality, comparative social policy, and teaching research methods.